 Price: £26,140

-The second last car on our list is the Chinese-built BYD Dolphin.
-If you have not heard about BYD until now you’re not aware of the EV revolution that’s in full swing in China.
+The second last car on our list is the Chinese-built BYD Dolphin, which has a reputation in EV manufacturing.
 With BYD at the forefront of this EV revolution, the company is producing some of the best value electric cars in the world.

 Inside, Dolphin offers a modern, spacious interior packed with tech.
 You get a big touchscreen, a digital driver display, and plenty of comfort features.
 It’s roomy enough for families but still compact enough to handle city driving with ease.

-The features and range of BYD Dolphin is somewhat comparable to Tesla Model 3.
+The features and range of the BYD Dolphin is somewhat comparable to those of the Tesla Model 3.
 However, when it comes to pricing there’s huge discrepancy.
 Where Dolphin costs £26,140, Tesla Model 3 comes at around £40,00.

 Strength